trena-dhingra/covey.town/DESIGN.md

 TownSettings.tsx

 - We have modified the call to updateTown and deleteTown migrating it from REST API call to GraphQL call.

+---

+App.tsx

+---

+---

+FriendSearch.tsx

+---

+Implemented component for searching a friend from the list of users.

+---

+InviteFriendComponent.tsx

+---

+Implemented component to add a friend if the user is not already a friend or  invite user if user is already a friend of user.
+Added 'Add as friend' and 'Invite Button'.
+Shows all the information of the user who is being add as a friend or invited.

+---

+ProfileComponent.tsx

+---

+Implemented component to see profile of a user which consists of information like email, Location, Occupation, Linkedin Link, Facebook link, Instagram Link.
+It has feature to deactivate the account, update the user profile, see friend list and friend requests and Change password.
+Added buttons for Friend List, Update profile, Change Password and Delete account.
+Added search bar for searching users.

+---

+StarterPage.tsx

+---

+Home Page of our application.
+Added Log in button.

+---

+FriendsPage.tsx

+---

+Implemented Friends page so the user can see the friend list and friend requests.
+Friend request can be accepted or denied.

+---

+auth0Service.ts

+---

+---